Movable intersection and bigness criterion: Introduction

 An ancillary goal of the note is to explain the fact that Demailly's conjecture on weak transcendental holomorphic Morse inequality over compact K\"ahler manifolds is equivalent to the $\mathcal{C}^1$ differentiability of the volume function for transcendental $(1,1)$-classes.
-Though not stated explicitly, this fact is already known by \cite{BFJ09} and the key ingredients are implicitly contained in \cite{BFJ09, BDPP13}.
+Though not stated explicitly, this fact is essentially contained in \cite[Section 3]{BFJ09} and the key ingredients are also implicitly contained in \cite{BDPP13}.

 \begin{proposition} Let $X$ be a compact K\"ahler manifold of dimension $n$.
 Then the following statements are equivalent: \begin{enumerate} \item Let $\alpha,\beta\in H^{1,1}(X, \mathbb{R})$ be two nef classes, then we have \item Let $\alpha,\beta\in H^{1,1}(X, \mathbb{R})$ be two pseudo-effective classes with $\beta$ movable, then \item Let $\alpha, \gamma\in H^{1,1}(X, \mathbb{R})$ be two $(1,1)$-classes with $\alpha$ big, then we have